Domestic Violence Matters

 Domestic Violence Matters para3

 - The Domestic Violence Intake Centers have representatives from the Superior Court as well as the following organizations: D.C.
 Office of the Attorney General (including a child support enforcement officer), D.C.
-Metropolitan Police Department, Survivors and Advocates for Empowerment, Inc (SAFE), D.C.
-Coalition Against Domestic Violence, and the U.S. Attorney's Office.
+Metropolitan Police Department, Survivors and Advocates for Empowerment, Inc (SAFE), Legal Aid Society, and the U.S. Attorney's Office.